zrmacc/MCC/README.md

 The example data also include:

-* `covar`, a standard normal covariate that increases the recurrent event rate.
+* `covar`, a standard normal covariate that decreases the event rate.
 * `strat`, a two-level stratification factor that increases the event rate.
 * `true_event_rate`, the patient-specific recurrent event rate.